textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select delete option](https://docs.textpattern.com/img/select-delete-option.png)

 Again, ‘disk’ is referring to the <i>themes</i> directory, and you are confirming to delete the package that may be sitting there.
-The box for this option is checked by default.
+The box for this option is checked by default; a sign of the right choice most of the time.
 Proceed with ‘Go’ if you want to clean house entirely, and confirm ‘OK’ when asked if you are sure.

 As a safety precaution, if theme packages on disk contain standard theme directories having non-standard subdirectories (e.g. <i>styles/sass</i>), they will not be deleted by Textpattern; rather, the package container will remain, along with the non-standard subdirectories and files inside them.
 This shell of a theme and its non-standard elements will need deleted manually since the software does not recognize such elements.